 Poses for this group include Square Pose (or Double Pigeon/ Agnistambhasana), Cow Face Pose / Gomukhasana, Easy Pose/ Sukhasana or Lotus Pose.
 These are all essentially working on the same area but with the legs at a different angle.

-Practise this in class
+Practice this in a class

 Again, with these poses watch for your knees.
 While the hip joint is capable of a large range of motion and rotation, the hinge joint of the knee is not.
 Don’t sacrifice your knees for the sake of a pose.
 Read Esther Ekhart’s article on knee alignment for some extra tips.